Kurtyako/SIEM-Implementation/README.md

 ![FLEET LOGS](https://github.com/user-attachments/assets/c9910228-31de-40a5-b021-9da2db47cded)

-21. We can now see that my custom integration seems to be working as we are receiving Sysmon logs into our SIEM
+21. We can now see that my custom integration seems to be working as we are receiving Sysmon logs into the SIEM

 ![Fleet sysmon agent connected](https://github.com/user-attachments/assets/3d3fa7cc-46bc-4d7c-a3d1-4b0f0aa5fc9e)